tamucybersec/gctf-2020/reversing/beginner/readme.md

 print("".join(flag))
 ```

 This was our solver script.
 The careful observer (aka if you executed it) may notice that the flag it gives isn't correct.
 The solved flag is `CTF{S1NEf0rM3!}` and the correct flag is `CTF{S1MDf0rM3!}`.
-Honestly I have no idea why, we just found that the original flag wasn't correct and guessed the correct numbers from context.
+This happened because of a misunderstanding in how the PADDD instruction worked.
+I assumed a bytewise addition across the registers, but it actually performed four 32-bit additions.
+Elements 6 and 7 from the add32 array have the most significant bit flipped so they required carrying that couldn't happen on bitwise addition.